Barack Obama Presidential Center: Critiques

-Local reaction and controversies
+Local reaction and concerns

 The site of the Center, Jackson Park, lies at the intersection of three neighborhoods: the historically affluent, racially integrated Hyde Park and the more economically depressed, majority-African-American Woodlawn and South Shore.
 Thus, despite Obama's longtime residence in and association with Hyde Park, the Center's construction in Jackson Park has elicited widespread concerns about gentrification and the displacement of longtime South Side residents, especially African-American residents.
 A separate series of controversies have revolved around the Center's appropriation of public parkland.